Probability of a Real Estate Market Crash: Low

 - sellers seeing all chances of making their big real estate fortune disappear with perhaps foreclosure a possibility and they’ll begin dumping homes on the market

-- stock market downturn damages personal wealth estimates
+- stock market downturn damages personal wealth estimates and some sell their real estate assets

 - speculators believe it’s time to fully back out of the housing market